ganesh19881030/puccini-so/utility/compareClouts/README.md

     go run compare.go logging.go C:/firewall_service_1.json C:/firewall_service_2.json

-It generates a log file called compare-clout.log which has logs the comparison based on the log level configured.
+It generates a log file called compare-clout.log which logs the comparison based on the log level configured.
 By default the log level is INFO (1)

 You can specify the log level with -log n option as shown below:

   go run compare.go logging.go clout1.yaml clout2.yaml -log n

   where n 	= 0 for ERROR
           	= 1 for INFO
 		= 2 for DEBUG